What is IR35?

 IR35 rules themselves are not changing but the administration of IR35 is.
 The changes are limited to large and medium sized enterprises that engage contractors through PSCs.

-From April 2020, the responsibility for determining a contractor’s IR35 status will transfer to the end-user, with the liability shifting to the ‘fee-payer’ in the supply chain.
+The responsibility for determining a contractor’s IR35 status lies with the end-user, with the liability shifting to the ‘fee-payer’ in the supply chain.

 The end client will have to issue a Status Determination Statement to the contractor, which makes their IR35 status clear (inside or outside the rules) and explains why.